Article

 The percentage BIK rate for vans when calculating the cash equivalent continues to be 8%.

-The relevant percentage determined from the application of CO2 emissions and annual business kilometres should be applied to the OMV.
-The OMV of a vehicle is the price which it might reasonably be expected to fetch if sold before the date of its first registration.
-Finance Bill 2024 maintained the following OMV reductions:
+The relevant percentage determined based on CO2 emissions and annual business kilometres should be applied to the Original Market Value (OMV), which is the price a vehicle could reasonably be expected to fetch if sold before its first registration.
+Finance Bill 2025 maintains the following OMV reductions:

 Charging facilities for electric vehicles

-An exemption from BIK currently applies where an employer provides a charging point for electric vehicles on their business premises, on the condition that the facility is available to all employees.
+An exemption from BIK currently applies when an employer provides a charging point for electric vehicles on their business premises, provided that the facility is available to all employees.

-Finance Bill 2024 extends the BIK exemption to expenditure incurred by an employer in connection with the provision of a facility for the charging of an electric vehicle at a director’s or an employee’s home.
-This change will apply from 1 January 2025.
+There is also a BIK exemption to expenditure incurred by an employer in connection with the provision of a facility for the charging of an electric vehicle at a director’s or an employee’s home.

 For the exemption to apply, the director or employee must have the private use of an employer-provided electric vehicle.
 A further condition is that the employer must retain ownership of the charging facility.

-Furthermore, where an employer is currently providing a car to their employee and the employee is incurring home charging electricity costs, provided it can be shown that the employer is only reimbursing for the running costs of that employer vehicle, the employer may reimburse these costs incurred by the employee/director free of tax (on the condition that the employer retains sufficient supporting documents).
+Where an employer is currently providing a car to their employee and the employee is incurring home charging electricity costs, the employer may reimburse these costs incurred by the employee/director free of tax (on the condition that the employer retains sufficient supporting documents) - provided that the employer is only reimbursing for the running costs of that employer vehicle.